alexfernandez/alexfernandez.github.io/2021/understanding-entropy.md

 In fact PNG is notoriously poor at encoding random images.
 If we use the WebP format the sizes are 3.1, 6.0, 8.9 and 11.2 KB.
-Any file format will be an upper limit on the real content of information, since someone can come with an even better compression at any time.
+Any file format will be an upper limit on the real content of information, since someone can come with an even better compression at any time;
+as long as it is lossless (i.e. not losing in details), this new file would be proof that the information content was actually smaller than any previous formats.

-You can play with the simulation [here](https://pinchito.es/diffusion-simulator/).
+By the way, you can play with the simulation [here](https://pinchito.es/diffusion-simulator/).

 ### The Real World